ArtisanCode/artisancode.github.io/_posts/2014-07-01-aspect-orientated-programming.md

 All that to just test that a file can be moved from one location to another&#8230;to me that seems like an awful load of work!

-#### Now imagine if the cross cutting concerns were added to reusable aspects: [csharp] namespace AOP
+#### Now imagine if the cross cutting concerns were added to reusable aspects: {% highlight ruby %} namespace AOP

 {
 class AopExample
 {